rse/stdapi/README.md

-This is a small JavaScript library for the Browser and Node.js, providing a base class for a standard Application Programming Interface (API) based on constructor options, event emitting and hook latching functionality.
+This is a small JavaScript library for the Browser and Node.js, providing a base class for a standard Application Programming Interface (API) based on the usual functionalities constructor options, event emitting and hook latching.
 Internally, the functionality is directly based on [Ducky](https://duckyjs.com) `options`, [EventEmitter3](https://github.com/primus/eventemitter3) and [Latching](https://github.com/rse/latching).
+The purpose of this base class is to reduce the necessary boilerplate code for implementing standard APIs.

 Installation
 ------------